 Revoke a power of attorney

-When a POA is revoked it becomes invalid and the authority of the attorney(s) appointed to act on the donor’s behalf ends.
+When a power of attorney is revoked it becomes invalid and the authority of the attorney(s) appointed to act on the donor’s behalf ends.

-If you have created a POA that you wish to revoke, you will find more information in the chapter ‘How to revoke a power of attorney’.Back to top
+If you have created a power of attorney that you wish to revoke, you will find more information in the chapter ‘How to revoke a power of attorney’.Back to top

 CHOOSING THE CORRECT DOCUMENT